JulioGarcia97/PersonalPortfolio/README.md

 # Personal Portfolio

-This README would normally document whatever steps are necessary to get the application up and running.
+This is my first PortFolio Application
+I will be doing this app in the rails framework

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.0

 * System dependencies